AndCake/glassbil/README.md

 Registers an event handler for a given event triggered by the store.
 Every time the event is triggered, it will call the `fn` function with the provided data.

-The only pre-defined event name is `changed`, which is used whenever the store state changed.
+The only pre-defined event names are `changed`, which is used whenever the store state changed.
+Additionally, there is an event name `global:data-loaded`, which is fired once all stores have been initialized (can be used e.g. for rendering components after asynchronous store data was successfully retrieved).

 * `eventName {string}` - the name of the event to listen for
 * `fn {Function}` - the callback function to be notified once the given event is triggered